kenvunz/claudecode.nvim/README.md

 With this configuration:

 - The MCP server starts automatically when Neovim loads
-- Run `claude --ide` in your external terminal to connect
+- Run `claude` in your external terminal to connect
 - Use `:ClaudeCodeStatus` to check connection status and get guidance

 #### Tmux Integration